a-h/nameconstraints/README.md

 ### create-chains

-The TLS server needs to send the intermediate cert along with the server cert.
+To use the created certs in a web server for testing, the server needs to provide the full chain of trust, so the pem files are concatenated.

 ```bash
 cat ca/certs/allowed.cert.pem ca/intermediate/intermediate.cert.pem > ca/certs/allowed.chain.pem